Stock market today: Strong profit reports support stocks a day after Wall Street’s sharp tumble

 Lyft’s stock had rocketed up 60% in after-hours trading Tuesday following the typo.

-Robinhood Markets jumped 14% after it reported a profit for the latest quarter, when analysts were expecting a loss.
+Robinhood Markets gained 8.6% after it reported a profit for the latest quarter, when analysts were expecting a loss.
 The stock and crypto trading platform also said its total net revenue rose 24%, more than analysts expected.

 The company forecast first-quarter revenue that would meet or beat Wall Street expectations, however, Airbnb said the pace of bookings growth is likely to “moderate” from the fourth quarter into the first.